truesparksoftware/code_java_p4/README.md

 # code_java_p4

-this project is for training purpose.
+This project is for training purpose.